 Hebrews 9:7-8 Commentary: Spirits were to enter Heaven at the Last Trumpet.
 The Last Trumpet was sounded at the Siege of Jerusalem in A.D.
 70. Though this is true, the Resurrection may have begun approximately Forty-Two Months Earlier according to Revelation 12:14.

-Hebrews 9:7-8 Commentary: Approximately Forty-Two Months before the Last Trumpet, Spirits were seen rising out of the Earth at the Sound of a Trumpet.
+Preterism, A Commentary of Hebrews 9:7-8: Approximately Forty-Two Months before the Last Trumpet, Spirits were seen rising out of the Earth at the Sound of a Trumpet.

-Hebrews 9:7-8 Commentary: Verse 8 suggests that as long as the Temple still stands, it is not possible to enter Heaven, the Most Holy Place.
+A Covenant Eschatology Exposition and Commentary of Hebrews 9:7-8: Verse 8 suggests that as long as the Temple still stands, it is not possible to enter Heaven, the Most Holy Place.
 The Destruction of the Temple in A.D.
 70 after the Last Trumpet Marked the Resurrection of the Saints to Heaven.

 Four months after the Romans began their attack on Jerusalem at the seventh and last trumpet, the Temple was destroyed.
 Remember that according to 1 Corinthians 15:51-52, the resurrection is expected to occur at the seventh and last trumpet.
 That being said, there is another layer of meaning to v.
 8: “[T]he way into the Most Holy Place had not yet been disclosed as long as the first tabernacle was still standing.”
 This verse suggests that as long as the Temple in Jerusalem still stands, it is not possible to enter heaven, the Most Holy Place.
 Thus in light of v.
 8 it is perhaps not surprising that the destruction of the Temple in A.D.
 70 as a result of the sounding of the seventh trumpet marked the resurrection of the saints to the heaven, the Most Holy Place.